guerillaxgardener/reading-notes/class2reading.md

 ## Text Editor & IDEs

 ### When choosing a text editor for our programming journeys, there are a TON of possibilities to choose from.
-The most important part, since all will get jobs done, is to find one you enjoy using.
+The most important part, since all will get jobs done, is to find one you enjoy using

 > The text editor is one of our most important tools to become skilled in as programmers; we shall use it to write and manage out text as we code.

 ## Primary uses for text editor are

--code completion for improved typing speed
+- code completion for improved typing speed

--syntax highlighting to aid our brains in differentiating and reading our code -themes to select in order to make display more easy on the eyes -extension availablity to enhance capabilities
+- syntax highlighting to aid our brains in differentiating and reading our code

+- themes to select in order to make display more easy on the eyes

+- extension availability to enhance capabilities

 ---

 ## A Few Third-Party Text Editor Options

-### - Notepad++ : A classic text editior for windows, incldes:
+### - Notepad++ : A classic text editor for windows, includes

       * syntax highlighting
       * code completion